eejai42/conceptual-model-completeness-conjecture-toe-meta-model/economics/README.md

-# Chemistry ToE Meta-Model
+# Economics ToE Meta-Model
 ###

 ## Overview
-Extends the Physics TOE with atomic structures, molecular interactions, bonds, and chemical reactions.
+A computational model for economic agents, markets, transactions, and supply-demand constraints.

 [More about CMCC →](../README.md)